mondeja/mdpo/docs/useful-recipes.rst

 Simple README file translation
 ==============================

-I think that this is the simplest way that I've found to translate the READMEs of my projects.
-Just create a folder ``locale/`` with language folders inside and execute the next line (posix shell):
+This is the simplest way that I've found to translate the READMEs of my projects.
+Just execute the next command:

 .. code-block:: bash

-   langs=( es ); for l in "${langs[@]}"; do md2po -qs README.md -po locale/$l/README.po && po2md -q README.md -s locale/$l/README.md -p locale/$l/README.po; done
+   md2po2md README.md -l es -l fr -o "locale/{lang}"

-Define the languages to translate into using the ``langs`` variable separating them by spaces.
+Define the languages to translate into using the ``-l`` option.

 You also can use the next snippet to include links for the translations: